DataDog/threatest/README.md

 ![unit tests](https://github.com/DataDog/threatest/actions/workflows/test.yml/badge.svg)
 ![static analysis](https://github.com/DataDog/threatest/actions/workflows/static-analysis.yml/badge.svg)

-Threatest is a Go framework for testing threat detection end-to-end.
+Threatest is a CLI and Go framework for testing threat detection end-to-end.

 Threatest allows you to **detonate** an attack technique, and verify that the alert you expect was generated in your favorite security platform.